 One simple way begins with your dinner plate, which could start featuring larger and larger portions of vegetables, fruit, and whole grains or legumes.
 You make that happen by replacing some of the meat, cheese, white pasta, or rice you may be eating now with legumes and/or steamed, grilled, or fresh veggies.
 Unless you begin using a larger plate (boo-hiss), your new regimen reduces the total calories and fat in your meal without also reducing the amount of food you eat: a critical distinction.

-Sure, fruits and veggies have fewer calories than many other foods—no question about it.
-But they do contain some.
-So if you're adding fruits and vegetables to what you already eat, you’ll be adding calories and may also add some weight.
-Which is SO not the objective here, right?
+Also critical will be your recognition that every calorie you ingest adds up, even when that calorie comes from veggies.
+Like you didn't know that, but an occasional reminder rarely hurts.
+Sure, fruits and veggies have fewer (and often less-fattening) calories than many other foods, but they do contain some.
+So if you're adding more of them to what you already eat, you’ll be adding calories and may also add some weight: probably not the objective here.

 Unless you’re undertaking this diet as a cleansing exercise, please don’t confine yourself strictly to fruits and veggies.
 You need plenty of protein, too (IMHO).
 In fact, you might consider eating according to the Mayo Clinic "healthy weight" pyramid.
 (And, if you're in the vegetarian/vegan camp, be sure to include plenty of legumes and other protein sources.)

 Also, try to keep a good color mix on your plate: not all green, or all

 yellow, or all purple and red.
 That way you’ll likely also balance your

 starchier (and sweeter) veggies with green and leafies.